 Here are some of my favorite winter poems I love to read on cold winter nights or quiet Sunday mornings with a cup of coffee.

-1. In the Bleak Midwinter by Christina Rossetti
+1. In the Bleak Midwinter (A Christmas Carol) by Christina Rossetti

 Read the poem online: The Poetry Foundation